awsdocs/amazon-rds-user-guide/doc_source/USER_MySQL.Replication.ReadReplicas.md

 ## Configuring Delayed Replication with MySQL<a name="USER_MySQL.Replication.ReadReplicas.DelayReplication"></a>

 You can use delayed replication as a strategy for disaster recovery\.
-With delayed replication, you specify the minimum amount of time, in seconds, to delay replication from the master to the Read Replica\.
+With delayed replication, you specify the minimum amount of time, in seconds, to delay replication from the source to the Read Replica\.
 In the event of a disaster, such as a table deleted unintentionally, you complete the following steps to recover from the disaster quickly:
 + Stop replication to the Read Replica before the change that caused the disaster is sent to it\.

   Use the [mysql\.rds\_stop\_replication](mysql_rds_stop_replication.md) stored procedure to stop replication\.
 + Start replication and specify that replication stops automatically at a log file location\.

   You specify a location just before the disaster using the [mysql\.rds\_start\_replication\_until](mysql_rds_start_replication_until.md) stored procedure\.
-+ Promote the Read Replica to be the new master DB instance by using the instructions in [Promoting a Read Replica to Be a Standalone DB Instance](USER_ReadRepl.md#USER_ReadRepl.Promote)\.
++ Promote the Read Replica to be the new source DB instance by using the instructions in [Promoting a Read Replica to Be a Standalone DB Instance](USER_ReadRepl.md#USER_ReadRepl.Promote)\.

 **Note**
 On Amazon RDS MySQL 5\.7, delayed replication is supported for MySQL 5\.7\.22 and later\.
 On Amazon RDS MySQL 5\.6, delayed replication is supported for MySQL 5\.6\.40 and later\.
 Delayed replication is not supported on Amazon RDS MySQL 8\.0\.